291 Main Street, North Reading, MA 01864

 We are the sole owners of the information collected on this site.
 We only have access to/collect information that you voluntarily give us via email or other direct contact from you.
 We will not sell or rent this information to anyone.

 We will use your information to respond to you, regarding the reason you contacted us.
-We will not share your information with any third party outside of our organization, other than as necessary to fulfill your request, e.g. to ship an order.
+We will not share your information with any third party outside of our organization, other than to perform quality of service analysis and as necessary to fulfill your request, e.g. to respond to your queries.
+We may use your information to review our interactions with you and to help us improve and provide you with the best experience possible.

 Unless you ask us not to, we may contact you via email in the future to tell you about specials, new products or services, or changes to this privacy policy.